EdisonWhale/GeekLib-Chatbot-Component/README.md

 ```
 npm install
   ```
-3. Edit the `.env` file in the root of the project and add your OpenAI API key:
+3. Edit the `constants.ts` file in the /src/Components of the project and add your OpenAI API key:
 ```
 REACT_APP_OPENAI_API_KEY=your_api_key_here
 ```